Royal Palm at Waipio I

 No analysis available

-I searched the remarks for any explicit parking charge, rental fee, or added monthly parking cost.
-None of the listings mention a parking fee, so this cannot be confirmed from the remarks.
+I looked for explicit parking charges, parking rental language, or any monthly parking cost.
+None of the public remarks mention a fee, so no parking fee can be extracted from the listings.

 Guest parking is available: at least a couple of current remarks explicitly mention 'guest parking' or 'nearby guest parking offers added flexibility', and this aligns with prior MLS data that frequently included guest parking.
 Evidence is consistent across listings though less pervasive than assigned/covered.